jfgid/TagSystem/README.md

-# Functional implementation of Tag Systems in C++
+# Different ways to implement Tag Systems in C++

-These C++ programs illustrate different programming styles with an emphasis on functional style.
+These C++ programs illustrate different programming styles with an emphasis on **functional programming style**.
 This stylistic exercise is inspired by the reading of the book entitled *Functional Programming in C++*[^1].
 They compute the same sequences of words defined by tag systems.

 Tag systems are described in Wikipedia :